CanonicalLtd/maas-docs/en/manage-ha.md

 ### Load balancing with HAProxy (optional)

-Load balancing can be added with [HAProxy][upstream-haproxy] load balancing software to support multiple API servers.
+Load balancing can be added with [HAProxy][upstream-haproxy] load-balancing software to support multiple API servers.
 In this setup, HAProxy provides access to the MAAS web UI and API.